Woman garners support from fellow residents, Jaycees to create Easter baskets for those in need

 She said she delivered a basket to one family, but most were picked up at her house.

-One parent who asked to remain anonymous said she felt an enormous weight lifted off her shoulders when she saw the prepared Easter baskets for her girls.
+One anonymous parent said she felt an enormous weight lifted off her shoulders when she saw the prepared Easter baskets for her girls.

-She decided to reach out to LaBrache when she saw a post on Foxboro Discussion Facebook page because she was recently laid off from her job and she really can’t afford to do much until the economy opens up again.
+She decided to reach out to Amy when she saw a post on Foxboro Discussions Facebook Page because she was recently laid off from her job and she really can't afford to do much until the job opens up again.

 "I was embarrassed, to be honest, but Amy made me feel better about asking for help and the baskets were a hit.
 Amy saved our Easter as I would not have been able to do much, if at all, for this holiday," the mother said.

-She said LaBrache wanted nothing in exchange except to pay it forward.
+She said Amy wanted nothing in exchange except to pay it forward.

 "I would like to thank her and the many neighbors who made donations and provided many baskets to Foxboro children," the woman said.

-Jeanne Suttie, president of the Foxboro Jaycees, said the group decided to give to LaBrache’s project as a way to help the community during these unprecedented circumstances.
+Jeanne Suttie, president of the Foxboro Jaycees said the group decided to give to Amy's project as a way to help the community during these unprecedented circumstances.
 LaBrache is vice president of membership of the Jaycees.

 Since the group's annual Easter egg hunt was canceled due to restrictions on gatherings caused by the coronavirus, the Jaycees donated the funds that are usually spent on the event to the Easter basket project.